 Other galleries show collections of minerals and rocks, and there’s even a room devoted to Egyptian mummies where you’ll find mummified cats.

 Animals of Today

-There are literally hundreds of mounted mammals and birds, from a small mouse to an a giant moose and from a hummingbird to an ostrich.
-Fish, amphibians, crustaceans (including a giant, meters long crab) and insects are shown on the upper floor, where you’ll also find an exhibition on the evolution of life.
+There are literally hundreds of mounted mammals and birds, from a small mouse to a giant moose and from a hummingbird to an ostrich.
+Fish, amphibians, crustaceans (including a giant, meters-long crab) and insects are shown on the upper floor, where you’ll also find an exhibition on the evolution of life.